List of informally named dinosaurs: Grusimimus

 "Grusimimus" (or "Tsurumimus") is an informal name for an undescribed genus of ornithomimid from the Early Cretaceous (Hauterivian–Barremian) aged Shinekhudag Formation of Mongolia.
 Known from a skeleton including all regions except the skull, "Grusimimus" was given an invalid name in 1997 by Rinchen Barsbold, who also suggested the species name "tsuru".
 The specimen (GIN 960910KD) was found in 1996 and examined by Barsbold before he suggested the informal name, a nomen nudum.
 An abstract and poster were presented on the taxon by Kobayashi & Barsbold in 2002, and the former published a thesis paper on the specimen (referred to as "Ornithomimosauria indet.") which found the taxon to be close to Harpymimus phylogenetically but possible more derived.
 A recent phylogenetic analysis recovered "Grusimimus" closely related to Beishanlong and Garudimimus.

 H

 Hanwulosaurus

 "Hanwulosaurus" is the informal name given to an as-yet undescribed genus of dinosaur from the Late Cretaceous.
 It was an ankylosaur around 9 m long, which is long for an ankylosaur.
 Its fossils were found in Inner Mongolia, China.
 Much of a skeleton, including a complete skull, vertebrae, ribs, a scapula, an ulna, femora, bones from the shin, and armor, was discovered; this may be the most complete ankylosaurian skeleton yet found in Asia, according to early reports.
 Zhao Xijin, who has studied it, suggests that it may belong to its own subgroup within the Ankylosauria.
 The name first surfaced in news reports in 2001.

+Haute Moulouya Sauropod

+The "Haute Moulouya Sauropod", also known as NHMUK PV R36834, consisted originally of two complete cervical vertebrae recovered from the Lower Jurassic sediments of the Haute Moulouya Basin, likely the Aganane Formation, on central Morocco.
+This material was initially identified as belonging to an early member of Eusauropoda, if so, the oldest member of the group.
+Additional material was previously recovered, SNSB-BSPG 2014 I 106 that consists of dorsal vertebrae and a pubis fragment.
+A recent revision suggest both specimens belong to the same taxon, that likely comes from a higher stratigraphic level (Likely Late Pliensbachian) and that represents a valid more basal taxon, related with Amygdalodon.
+Though other analysis still recovers it alternatively as an Eusauropod, in a polytomy with Barapasaurus.